 He was ‘different’.
 He was the local eccentric, lunatic, nut-case… I’m sure he was called all those and a lot more.
-He was respected for his knowledge by his friends (who had often been initially summoned to his den, rather than invited), loved for his stories and adored for his wit, but there were not many politicians or local dignitaries who did not despise him, for none were safe.
+He was respected for his knowledge by his friends (who had often been initially summoned to his den, rather than invited), loved for his stories and dramatic rendition of poetry, and adored for his wit, but there were not many politicians or local dignitaries who did not despise him, for none were safe.

 Every day or two, he would make up a satirical poem, a squib, making fun of some council decision he felt inappropriate, a local member of parliament, a new police regulation… These were printed on his press and, I believe put in his shop window and distributed freely to his customers.
 His shop was the site of much laughter from patrons, and indignation from those attacked in his verses.
 Independent Franky, as he called himself at election-time, was someone politicians hated, no-matter what party they belonged to, for in the most part, in verse, he proclaimed them self-centred or worse.

 The trouble was, not every cause he fought for was a worthwhile one.
 He started to be considered someone ‘trying to hold back progress’.
 No sewage running down the road in pipes for Franky – it would spread diseases far and wide!
 He campaigned for the retention of cess-pits.
 In order to escape the controversies, my grandfather, Ernest Taylor, spent as much time as he could road-racing on the super-lightweight bicycle he had made.